sujit/cheat/README.md

         tags: [ awake ]
         readonly: false
     ```
-6. Copy all cheats flat files from this [absolute URL path](https://github.com/sujit/cheat/tree/main/cheats/tool.cheat)
+7. Copy all cheats flat files from this [absolute URL path](https://github.com/sujit/cheat/tree/main/cheats/tool.cheat)
-7. Execute `cheat awake_<TAB>` to show all Awake cheats! 😻
+8. Execute `cheat awake_<TAB>` command, and it should show all Awake's cheats.

 *Usage* <a name="cheatusage"></a>
 ---------------------------